mlankoff/mlankoff/README.md

 ## Hi there, I'm Marcin 👋
 ### I'm a Husband, Developer, and a guy with million creative ideas!!

-- 🌱 I’m currently learning C#, Java, Spring and Hibernate
+- 🌱 I’m currently learning C#, Java, Spring and Hibernate, but I'm interested in all technology
 - ⚡ Fun fact: I love to draw, help others by making game assets, always improve / optimize everything (including myself)
+- 🖥️ Here you can look at my projects as my small but still growing portfolio 😊
 ### Connect with me: